KyleReto/Alternate-Universe/README.md

   a. `python -m venv .venv`
   b. `pip install -r .\requirements.txt`
   Note: These instructions assuming you're using a Windows computer with Python 3.9.
 The instructions may not apply for other OSs or Python versions.
-2. Configure .the environment variables
+2. Configure the environment variables
   a.
 Rename the `.env_template` file to `.env`
   b.
 Replace the variables inside according to the text.
 Make sure to delete the `{` and `}` characters.
 3. Ensure you have a discord bot in your server that you own.